fitumi0/ContextMenuEditorForWindows/README.md

 # ContextMenuEditorForWindows
 Simple context menu (Right-click) editor for Win 10\11.
 03.02.2023
+TODO: Windows 10 icons not displaying correctly.
+Change the icon format, or replace it with SVG

 ## Custom actions
 You have the ability to add your own (custom) actions to the context menu, for example, some program, as well as attach an icon to it.